 On average, your neighbors pay $82 a month.See Your Rates

 The Golden State is known for many things, including beautiful beaches, fruit and wine, cosmopolitan cities, and the movie industry.
 California is so large that if it were its own country, it would have the world's fifth-largest economy.
 There are major homeowners insurance risks that you should be aware of.
 Whether you’re looking to move there, or are already a Californian.

-How much is home insurance in California?
+How much does home insurance cost in California?
 Homeowners insurance premiums in California are moderate compared to other states.
 The average cost of homeowners insurance in California is $986.
 That's slightly lower than the national average of $1,173.
 There are 29 states and the District of Columbia that have higher average home insurance rates than California.

 |California Annual Average||$966||$974||$986|